makoConstruct/termpose/README.md

 The community has lead me unto the impression that Jackson, the Json parser for Java is, like, *super fast*.
 I compared my early, unoptimized, Scala-based termpose parser with Jackson, and there is basically no discernable difference between their performance.
 Maybe I just have efficient coding habits.
 Maybe it's the noodley graphic way I architected the thing.
 Either way, the termpose parser is perfectly competitive already.
 On that dimension.

 ###You compare termpose to lisp.
-Show that its could genuinely serve as a substrate for a nice programming language.
+Show that it could genuinely serve as a substrate for a nice programming language.

 Fine.